 - Pricing is quite moderate compared to Mailparser and to other parsing tools on the market.

 - PDF parsing is as easy as ordinary emails’ parsing due to the point-and-click interface (you only need to highlight the data you want to extract).

 - Tables and repetitive data parsing is pretty easy to configure also thanks to point-and-click.

-- Some important and nice-to-have features will come soon such as custom webhook data format, incoming emails filter and data post-processing.
+- Some important and nice-to-have features will come soon such as custom webhook data format, incoming emails filter and custom AI models.